-IMPORTANT NOTICES: We are currently upgrading our overflow car park, which will involve construction on site between February – August 2018.
+IMPORTANT NOTICES: We are currently upgrading our overflow car park and Visitor Centre walkway, which will involve construction on site between February – October 2018.
 Find out how this may impact your visit here.

 You may notice that we’re not as strict as many traditional botanic gardens...